 Once charged, if a person then touches something that is conducive to electricity, it causes a static shock.

 The cause is usually dry air and the materials that rub against each other.

-It's not uncommon for people to experience static shock when jumping on a trampoline.
+It's not uncommon for people to experience static shock when jumping your a Vuly trampoline.

 The material of the trampoline surface is usually the culprit.
 If the surface is made of nylon, it's a good conductor for electricity and can cause static shock.

 Here are some tips to help you avoid static shock on the trampoline:

 Note: Synthetic soles are usually the worst sole to wear to reduce static shock, as they are a great conductor of electricity.